rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/install-configure.rst

    the next several steps.

 3. Assign an ID to your agent and associate it with the server entity that you just created.
-Cloud Monitoring uses this ID for two-way communication between the agent and the Cloud Monitoring endpoint.
+Rackspace Monitoring uses this ID for two-way communication between the agent and the Rackspace Monitoring endpoint.

    .. code::